ipfs-inactive/interface-js-ipfs-core/SPEC/FILES.md

 #### `lsPullStream`

 > Fetch a file or an entire directory tree from IPFS that is addressed by a valid IPFS Path.
-The files will be yielded as Readable Streams.
+The files will be yielded through a Pull Stream.

 ##### `Go` **WIP**